-Paris is one of my favorite cities in the world and I’ve been there four times already.
-I’ve seen many things multiple times (it’s never boring!), but I discover great new things and places every single time.
-In this article, I’ll share my top 5 favorite things to do in Paris.
+Paris is one of my favorite cities in the world and I’ve traveled to Paris multiple times.
+It never gets boring because I discover new things and places every single time.
+These are my favorite things to do in Paris.

 Strolling along the Seine